pbl64k/gpif-idris/README.md

 somewhat debatable).
 Reading the paper was somewhat enlightening, but I wanted to develop a better grasp of how all of this works.
-As I also wanted to tinker with Idris, I thought that translating the companion code would be an excellent project to achieve both goal.
-(And that's exactly how it turned out for me.)
+As I also wanted to tinker with Idris, I thought that translating the companion code would be an excellent project to achieve both goals.
+(And that's exactly how it worked out for me.)

 While the implementation is probably of little practical interest, I wanted to share my insights.
 To that end, the code is commented quite extensively.
+(This is not a `.lidr`, though, as I am a little averse to all the greater-than signs.)

 This is only a partial translation, covering the material roughly up to and including 2.6.
 The sketchy even-odd list example at the very end is similar in design and purpose to the AST example in 2.7, but it is substantially simpler.
+The rose tree example in *GPIF* seemed overcomplicated to me without offering any advantages, so I used a simpler version both for the definition and for concrete instantiations of map and fold.
+I also included a recursive definition of booleans just for laughs.

 I may eventually translate the material up to the end of section 2, and, with somewhat lower likelihood, section 3, but I have no desire to tackle sections